Sarah Elfreth: Environment

 During the 2020 legislative session, Elfreth proposed legislation to allow jurisdictions to create Resilience Authorities to provide funding to large infrastructure projects related to sea level rise, nuisance flooding, and erosion.
 She also co-sponsored legislation to expand the public's role in rehabilitation projects in the Chesapeake Bay Bridge resurfacing project.

 During the 2021 legislative session, Elfreth introduced various environmental bills, including bills that would require Maryland to switch to safer alternatives in firefighting foam and ban PFAS chemicals in food packaging, and expand the state's clean energy loan program to include water efficiency projects, environmental remediation projects, and climate resilience projects.

 During the 2022 legislative session, Elfreth introduced legislation that would require the Maryland State Retirement and Pensions System to consider climate change as a financial factor when making investment decisions.
 The bill passed and became law on April 9, 2022.
 In 2023, Elfreth introduced a bill to establish a State Disaster Recovery Fund to help jurisdictions recover from natural disasters.
 The bill passed and was signed into law by Governor Wes Moore.
 During the 2024 legislative session, Elfreth was one of three senators to vote against a bill to ease restrictions around backup generators for data centers in Maryland.

 Foreign policy

 Iran

 In June 2025, after the American strikes on Iranian nuclear sites, Elfreth said that Iran should not be allowed to become a nuclear power while expressing concern that the attacks would bring the United States into another "unnecessary conflict" in the Middle East, noting that four presidents have waged war under the Authorization for Use of Military Force of 2001.
+In February 2026, she criticized further U.S. and Israeli strikes against Iran, saying the attacks lacked "clarity, legal justification, or consultation of Congress".